 The site is located in South Richmond at the intersection of Broad Rock Boulevard and Warwick Road.
-The site is zoned R-4 Residential, and approximately 1.2 acres in size.
-Fire station #22 is located to the northeast of the project site across Warwick Road, and the Broad Rock Sports Complex is located to the northwest of the site.
+The site is zoned R-4 Residential, and b.
+Scope of Review c.
+UDC Review History

 The improvements associated with this project are subject to location, character, and extent review as a "public building or structure" in accordance with Section 17.07 of the Richmond City Charter.